sovrin-foundation/libsovtoken/README.md

         cargo build

     Libsovtoken build needs to know how to find Indy-SDK.
-This is done through the environment variable LIBINDY<sub>DIR</sub>.
+This is done through the environment variable LIBINDY_DIR.

-    Create an environment variable LIBINDY<sub>DIR</sub>.
+    Create an environment variable LIBINDY_DIR.
 Have it point the directory containing indy-sdk binaries.

     Use `pwd` to get path to current directory